KAREEM-ZAINAB/Analyzing-Students-Mental-Health-in-SQL/README.md

    - **Acculturative Stress**: The stress associated with adapting to a new culture, including language barriers and cultural differences, can be a significant source of mental distress.
    -  Higher acculturative stress scores are predictive of higher levels of depression.

-4. **Data Analysis**: In this project, we analyzed the provided dataset to gain further insights into the mental health of international students:
+4. **Data Analysis**: In this project, the provided dataset was analyzed to gain further insights into the mental health of international students:
-   - We calculated summary statistics for depression scores, social connectedness scores, and acculturative stress scores for all students in the dataset.
+   - The summary statistics were calculated for depression scores, social connectedness scores, and acculturative stress scores for all students in the dataset.
-   - We narrowed down the analysis to focus specifically on international students to understand their mental health status better.
+   - The analysis was narrowed down to focus specifically on international students to understand their mental health status better.

 5. **Acculturative Stress**: One of the most notable findings was a significant change in the average acculturative stress score when considering all students (72.38) versus international students (8.04).
 6. This suggests that international students experience a higher level of acculturative stress when compared to domestic students.
-However, this drastic drop in the average acculturative stress score for international students may be due to data quality issues or a discrepancy in how scores were recorded.

 7. **Length of Stay**: An additional analysis revealed that the length of stay in the host country could be a contributing factor to mental health.
 As international students spend more years in the host country, their average depression scores tend to increase, indicating a potential negative impact on their mental well-being.
 Additionally, their social connectedness scores tend to decrease with a longer length of stay.